pbojinov/lorem-hipsum/README.md

 ### Getting Started

-Install the LoremHipsum.js npm module
+Install the lorem-hipsum npm module
 ```bash
 cd ~/MyProject
 npm install lorem-hipsum
 ```

-Require the LoremHipsum.js module and use it to generate a passage of lorem hipsum text.
+Require the lorem-hipsum module and use it to generate a passage of lorem hipsum text.

 ```javascript
 var LoremHipsum = require('lorem-hipsum'),
     output = LoremHipsum();
 ```

-### Customizing the Output with Options (Node.js)
+### Customizing the Output with Options (node.js)

 You can pass options to the LoremHipsum() function to fine-tune the output.
 The API is the same on client and server.
 See below: